 Kinetic Ideas.
-As early as 2000, five simple ideas emerged from the very heart of movement-ideas the that were foundational and kinetic (capable of inspiring action).
-Those five ideas were: 1) addiction recovery is a living reality for individuals, families, and communities, 2) there are many (religious, spiritual, secular) pathways to recovery, and all are cause for celebration.
-3) recovery flourishes in supportive communities, 4) recovery is a voluntary process, and 5) recovering and recovered people are part of the solution: recovery gives back what addiction has taken from families, individuals, and communities.
+As early as 2000, five simple ideas emerged from the very heart of the movement-ideas that were foundational and kinetic (capable of inspiring action).
+Those five ideas were: 1) addiction recovery is a living reality for individuals, families, and communities, 2) there are many (religious, spiritual, secular) pathways to recovery, and all are cause for celebration, 3) recovery flourishes in supportive communities, 4) recovery is a voluntary process, and 5) recovering and recovered people are part of the solution: recovery gives back what addiction has taken from individuals, families, and communities.
 In retrospect, the selection of this particular set of ideas was critical to avoiding the schisms that have destroyed so many social movements.
 The first two of these ideas became the foundation for much of the consciousness raising and mobilization that went on in the early years and that continues today.

 Core Strategies.
 The vision in the late 1990s was to change public attitudes and public policies to create recovery-friendly communities.
-We believed that such communities could shorten addiction careers, support individuals and families in long-term recovery, and ultimately break intergenerational cycles of addiction within neighborhoods, our families. and communities.
+We believed that such communities could shorten addiction careers, support individuals and families in long-term recovery, and ultimately break intergenerational cycles of addiction within our families, neighborhoods, and communities.
 As early as 2000, eight core strategies were being pursued within newly formed recovery community organizations (RCOs).

-1. Building strong, grassroots recovery organizations (RCOs) community and linking these RCOs into а national movement that would develop recovery leaders, offer opportunities for the recovery community-people in recovery, family members, friends, and allies-to express their collective voice, respond to communityidentified recovery support needs, and provide a forum for community service.
+Early Core Strategies of the New Recovery Advocacy Movement 1.
+Building strong, grassroots recovery community organizations (RCOs) and linking these RCOs into a national movement that would develop recovery leaders, offer opportunities for the recovery community-people in recovery, family members, friends, and allies-to express their collective voice, respond to community-identified recovery support needs, and provide a forum for community service.
 2. Advocating for meaningful representation and voice at local, state, and federal policy levels for people in recovery and their family members on issues that affect their lives.

-3. Assessing needs related to the adequacy and quality of local treatment and recovery support services.

-4. Educating the public, policymakers, and service providers about the prevalence and pathways of addiction recovery.

-5. Developing human and fiscal resources by expanding philanthropic and public support for addiction treatment, recovery support services, and recovery advocacy and by cultivating volunteerism within local communities of recovery.

-6. Creating recovery community centers that make recovery visible on Main Street and provide a setting for non-clinical, peerbased recovery support services, supports, and activities.
-7. Celebrating recovery from addiction through public events (recovery marches, rallies, concerts) that offer living proof of the transformative power of recovery.

-8. Supporting research that illuminates the pathways, processes, stages, and styles of long-term personal/family recovery.
+- 3. Assessing needs related to the adequacy and quality of local treatment and recovery support services. - 4.
+Educating the public, policymakers, and service providers about the prevalence and pathways of addiction recovery. - 5.
+Developing human and fiscal resources by expanding philanthropic and public support for addiction treatment, recovery support services, and recovery advocacy and by cultivating volunteerism within local communities of recovery. - 6.
+Creating recovery community centers that make recovery visible on Main Street and provide a setting for non-clinical, peer-based recovery support services, supports, and activities. - 7.
+Celebrating recovery from addiction through public events (recovery marches, rallies, concerts) that offer living proof of the transformative power of recovery. - 8.
+Supporting research that illuminates the pathways, processes, stages, and styles of long-term personal/family recovery.